jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task3/task.md

 Create a `PaymentProcessor` class that encapsulates the payment behavior.
 This class should take as a constructor parameter `paymentStrategy:
-PaymentStrategy` and should contain `processOrderPayment` method which invokes `processPayment` method.
+PaymentStrategy` and should contain the `processOrderPayment` method, which invokes the `processPayment` method.

 <div class="hint" title="Refactoring hint">